GRIDAPPSD/app-deconfliction/competing-apps/README.md

 </li>

 <li>
-An updated version of the IEEE 123 node model defining battery and solar PV devices not yet included in the standard GridAPPS-D platform distribution must be loaded after starting the platform.
+An updated version of the IEEE 123-bus model defining battery and solar PV devices not yet included in the standard GridAPPS-D platform distribution must be loaded after starting the platform.

-SHIVA, please insert here how to get and install the updated model!
+The CIM model for the test feeder is exported to the sim-starter directory.
+Open the Blazegraph url in the web browser and upload the file (ieee123apps.xml) using "UPDATE" tab.

-Note that as long as docker containers are not cleared with the "./stop.sh -c" command, it is possible to stop and start the platform repeatedly without reloading this updated 123 node model.
+Note that as long as docker containers are not cleared with the "./stop.sh -c" command, it is possible to stop and start the platform repeatedly without reloading this updated 123-bus model.
 </li>

 <li>